Mid-Ride Fueling — What to Eat Every 30 Minutes on a Long Ride

 Go Savory

-- Small bag of salted nuts
+- Small bag of salted mixed nuts

-- Feed Zone-style savory rice cakes with soy sauce and sesame
+- Feed Zone-style savory rice cakes with soy sauce and sesame oil

 Coke at Rest Stops